HermansAnthony/MAS/README.md

 ## How to use our code

+IMPORTANT: If you are running on OSX please make sure to add the flag `-XstartOnFirstThread`.

 Usage of program: `java -jar <x.jar> <runMode> <experimentScenario> <configurationFile>`
 * `<x.jar>` The jar with dependencies.
 * `<runMode>` Which mode you would like to run (either "Example" or "Experiment".